 I’ve spent the last few days cycling around northern Scotland.

-I dipped my toes in the North Sea to one side, and the Atlantic to the other.
+I dipped my toes in the North Sea on one side, and into the Atlantic on the other.

 At times, the road across to Lochinver felt as if it were on the moon.
 Remote, desolate and windswept.
 A water-coloured and washed-out landscape dripping with drizzle and mists.
 The wind blew on and on – even when I fell asleep at night it still echoed in my ears, then in my dreams.

-The skies were of every conceivable colour – all at once.
-From a single viewpoint I could see greys, blues, whites and blacks – and every combination in between.
+And the skies were of every conceivable colour – all at once.
+From one single viewpoint I could see greys, blues, whites and blacks – and every combination in between.
 Parts of the landscape were bathed in sunlight, whilst, way off in the distance, I could see what looked like heavy rain.